-This metric is usually related to social media marketing of a company.
+This metric is usually related to the social media marketing of a company.
 It shows how many interactions people have with your content as a percentage of all people that see it.
-The level of engagement is one of the popular measurements for effectiveness of social media campaigns.
-For a more detailed analysis, you can track user engagement separately for clicks, comments and shares.
+The level of engagement is one of the popular measurements of the effectiveness of social media campaigns.
+For a more detailed analysis, you can track user engagement separately for clicks, comments, and shares.

 Formula: # of user engagements with your content (such as likes, comments, shares) / # of impressions for your content

 10. Unique Visitors

 One of the most common metrics for websites – shows the number of people that visited a website for a period of time, usually tracked on a daily and on a monthly basis.

 Formula: # of people that visited a website for a day or a month (each person is counted once, regardless of how many times they return back)